| Alimony or spousal maintenance is money paid by one spouse for the support

 Cal.
 Fam.
 Code �4320.

-Alimony or spousal maintenance is money paid by one spouse for the support
+COLORADOAlimony or spousal maintenance is money paid by one spouse for the support

 and maintenance of the other spouse.
 In a proceeding for dissolution of marriage, the